-With the innovation of virtual server infrastructure, businesses are looking to adopt more virtual devices into their network thanks to the freedom these devices provide with respect to monitoring, maintenance, and scalability.
-Virtual Machines (VMs) pave the way to a more flexible, robust, and adaptable network infrastructure that can help business expand in ways previously unheard of.
+With the innovation of virtual server infrastructure, businesses are looking to adopt more virtual devices into their network - thanks to the freedom these devices provide with respect to monitoring, maintenance, and scalability.
+Virtual Machines (VMs) pave way to a more flexible, robust, and adaptable network infrastructure that can help businesses expand in ways previously unheard of.

 With VMware dominating the virtual machine and virtual server industry, most businesses looking for virtual infrastructure choose VMware as their go-to vendor.
 If your business is churning network on a day-to-day basis, you will need a vSphere Monitoring or VMware ESXi monitoring software.
 From simple implementations that include just a host and a few VMs to entire virtual networks that connect locations several thousand miles away, VMware solutions offer a great deal of scalability and reliability for your networks.

 With the implementation of any network resources, there arises a need to also monitor and manage them, and VMware resources are no exception.
-ManageEngine OpManager serves your network as a highly efficient VMware ESXi monitoring tool, and enables you to proactively manage and monitor VMware ESXi hosts in real time.
+ManageEngine OpManager OpManager serves as a highly efficient VMware ESXi monitoring tool to your network, and enables you to proactively manage and monitor VMware ESXi hosts in real time.
 This comprehensive ESX monitoring software enables you to,

-To begin with, OpManager offers easy discovery of your ESXi hosts and the VMs under them from a discovery module, with which you can add them all into OpManager in a single click.
+To begin with, OpManager's ESX SNMP monitoring offers easy discovery of your ESXi hosts and the VMs under them from a discovery module, with which you can add them all into OpManager in a single click.
 Once you're done with the discovery, you can start monitoring ESXi hosts right away.
-Critical metrics and statistics of your VMware ESXi hosts are monitored in real time, and you can learn the status of your virtual servers and VMs right away.
+Critical ESXi host metrics and statistics of your VMware are monitored in real time, and you can learn the status of your virtual servers and VMs right away.
 By default, OpManager uses VMware API to fetch and display data on important performance metrics from your VMware ESXi hosts enabling you to perform real time VMware ESXi Performance Monitoring.

 During discovery, a predefined set of monitors are associated to your VMware resources and can be viewed from the Monitors tab of your ESXi host's Device Snapshot page.
-The data is fetched from the device at a user-defined interval, and you can also see the timestamp of the latest version of polled data to more accurately see how recent the data has been collected.
+The data is fetched from the VMware ESXi monitor at a user-defined interval, and you can also see the timestamp of the latest version of polled data to more accurately see how recent the data has been collected.

 Even though VMware API can fetch a considerable number of critical metrics on ESXi host and VM performance, you may want to monitor your VMs more intensively on device-specific metrics.
-OpManager allows you to monitor your VMs based on other protocols, such as the Simple Network Management Protocol (SNMP), Windows Management Instrumentation (WMI), and command-line interface (CLI) so you can also fetch device-specific performance metrics of your VMware VMs.
+OpManager's ESXi monitoring tools allow you to monitor your VMs based on other protocols, such as the Simple Network Management Protocol (SNMP), Windows Management Instrumentation (WMI), and command-line interface (CLI) so you can also fetch device-specific performance metrics of your VMware VMs.
 This enables you to monitor more server-related metrics using VMware ESXi SNMP Monitoring.

 OpManager also enables you to monitor ESXi host related hardware metrics in real time, so you can effectively identify and resolve hardware-related performance issues in your VMware devices.
 A dedicated tab for hardware monitoring is displayed in the Device Snapshot page of your ESXi host, where you can find all hardware metrics and their current status.
-Hardware metrics down to sensor info like temperature, CPU used, and memory used can be monitored from here, giving you the holistic view you need with ESXi host monitoring.
+Hardware metrics down to sensor info like temperature, CPU used, and memory used can be monitored from here, allowing you to monitor VMware ESXi performance holistically.

-Being the efficient VMware ESXi management tool OpManager is, it also allows you to set thresholds for the performance metrics being monitored in your VMware ESXi hosts.
+Being an efficient VMware ESXi monitoring software, OpManager allows you to set thresholds for the performance metrics which are monitored in your VMware ESXi hosts.
 This way, when the performance of your ESXi server deteriorates, you'll be instantly notified through OpManager web alarms in the user interface, and you can perform corrective measures to ensure your ESXi server is back on track.

 You can set thresholds to raise alerts based on three priorities: Attention, Trouble, and Critical.
 Moreover, OpManager provides an additional Rearm threshold so you can clearly define when you want a particular threshold alarm to be reset.

-OpManager allows you to reduce human intervention in resolving VMWare ESXi performance issues by using Workflows.
+OpManager as an ESXi monitoring tool tries reducing human intervention in resolving VMWare ESXi performance issues by using Workflows.
 With this feature, you can set actions to be performed in your ESXi hosts when select triggers are recorded in the network.
 The trigger can be anything from an alarm to a process not responding, and an array of actions can be performed on the VMware resources, including powering on/off VMs and suspending VMs.

 With the dedicated dashboard for VMware monitoring in OpManager, monitoring your ESXi hosts and VMs has never been easier.
 At a quick glance, you can see which virtual resources are underperforming, and employ corrective actions to improve network performance levels as swiftly as possible.
 There's also a dedicated VM sprawl dashboard to identify and avoid sprawl in your virtual resources so your network always maintains peak performance levels.